myPASS includes three schedules:

 If you schedule a same-day appointment, meaning you reserve the appointment the same day the appointment occurs, you must attach your paper within 15 minutes of making your appointment.

-If your paper has not been attached to your appointment by the deadline, a Writing Center instructor reserves the right to mark your appointment as missed.
+If your paper has not been attached to your appointment by the deadline, we reserve the right to mark your appointment as missed.

 The staff of the Writing Center strives to serve students through timely responses to one-on-one reviews.
 Our standard response time is to review a paper the day of or the day after the appointment.
 However, in the event of extenuating circumstances (illness, emergencies, etc.), the Writing Center reserves the right to cancel or delay responses to paper reviews.